istvan-ujjmeszaros/bootstrap-duallistbox/README.md

 - `selectedListLabel`, defaults to `false`, can be a `string` specifying the name of the selected list.
 - `nonSelectedListLabel`, defaults to `false`, can be a `string` specifying the name of the non selected list.
 - `helperSelectNamePostfix`, defaults to `'_helper'`.
 The added `select`s will have the same name as the original one, concatenated with this `string` and `1` (for the non selected list, e.g. `element_helper1`) or `2` (for the selected list, e.g. `element_helper2`).
-- `selectOrMinimalHeight`, defaults to `100`, representes the minimal height of the generated dual listbox.
+- `selectOrMinimalHeight`, defaults to `100`, represents the minimal height of the generated dual listbox.
 - `showFilterInputs`, defaults to `true`, whether to show filter inputs.
-- `nonSelectedFilter`, defaults to the empty string `''`, initalizes the dual listbox with a filter for the non selected elements.
+- `nonSelectedFilter`, defaults to the empty string `''`, initializes the dual listbox with a filter for the non selected elements.
 This is applied only if `showFilterInputs` is set to `true`.
-- `selectedFilter`, defaults to the empty string `''`, initalizes the dual listbox with a filter for the selected elements.
+- `selectedFilter`, defaults to the empty string `''`, initializes the dual listbox with a filter for the selected elements.
 This is applied only if `showFilterInputs` is set to `true`.
 - `infoText`, defaults to `'Showing all {0}'`, determines which `string` format to use when all options are visible.
 Set this to `false` to hide this information.
 Remember to insert the `{0}` placeholder.
 - `infoTextFiltered`, defaults to `'<span class="label label-warning">Filtered</span> {0} from {1}'`, determines which element format to use when some element is filtered.
 Remember to insert the `{0}` and `{1} `placeholders.
 - `infoTextEmpty`, defaults to `'Empty list'`, determines the `string` to use when there are no options in the list.